Connect Your Cloud Account

 Assume Role Duration

-When you create the credentials in env0, please make sure you select the correct duration as it need to be equal or less than the selected duration in AWS.
+When you create the credentials in env0, please make sure to select the correct duration.
+It must be equal to or less than the selected duration in AWS.

 Add your Role ARN and External ID configuration to env0 (via CloudFormation)

-You can use the following CloudFormation Template to create the AssumeRole
+You can use the following CloudFormation Template or Terraform HCL to create the AssumeRole

 AWSTemplateFormatVersion: '2010-09-09'